Guide to the Latest Landlord Electrical Regulations 2019

 We are a local electrician in Wakefield, and we specialise in helping local landlords.
 When the regulations change, we need to be abreast of the latest electrical regulations, specifically those affecting landlords and the rental sector.
 Some of the new landlord electrical regulations in 2019 have yet to be introduced properly.
 We intend this to be a complete, one stop Guide to the Latest Landlord Electrical Regulations for 2019.
 As such, we will be updating this regularly with the very latest changes.
 If you subscribe to this post, or indeed comment below and tick to keep updated, you will receive email updates as soon as they happen.

-Introduction to Regulation Changes in 2019 for Electrical Installations in Rented Properties
+Introduction to Changes in 2019 for Landlord Electrical Regulations

 There have been a number of different regulatory changes to the electrical industry recently.
 Not all of these are directly related to the rental sector and landlords, so we will only list the changes which are relevant to the Private Rental Sector, and yourselves as landlord’s.